 Editing a Package Exec involves assigning the "Title" and selecting the "Device".
 Status is used to manage the release and version is used to distinguish different changes.

 Select the Views and Options for display.
+Leave the Device field blank to select any Testplan.

 The Add Page and Del Page buttons are used to extend or contract the number of Testplans, Limits and Datalog tabs.